 It was the last month of monsoon and every day brought intense hours-long downpours that we watched from our balcony, gobsmacked at how much rain could fall all at once upon a place.
 In between those jaw-dropping torrents we smiled at the cheeky monkeys that passed by each afternoon, climbing over the rooftops across the street, and sneaking into a local restaurant to steal food.

 Then the rains stopped.
 And so, too, did the nation with the news that the Cambodian King Father Norodom Sihanouk had died in Beijing.
-Suddenly we found ourselves documenting the country’s mourning of their beloved former king for the British newspaper The Independent and the Asian magazine Lifestyle+Travel, which I was editing.
+Suddenly we found ourselves documenting the country’s mourning of their beloved former king for the British newspaper The Independent and the Asian magazine I was editing.

 King Father Norodom Sihanouk – Remembering Cambodia in Mourning

 At 3pm it is blisteringly hot in Phnom Penh.
 This is not an hour when Cambodians, accustomed to the fierce heat of their sultry tropical climate, would normally be out on the street.

 This is a time when the city’s locals are ordinarily returning to their workplaces after an hour or two of eating and sleeping, when tuk tuk drivers prefer to doze in a hammock strung over the passenger seats — the only time of day when they’re disinterested in touting for rides.